-- This publication has been produced in accordance with the procedures described in the AUSVETPLAN Overview, and in consultation with Australian Federal, State and Territory Governments; the relevant susceptible species industries; nongovernment agencies; and public health authorities, as relevant.
+- This publication has been produced in accordance with the procedures described in the AUSVETPLAN Overview, and in consultation with Australian national, state and territory governments; the relevant livestock industries; nongovernment agencies; and public health authorities, as relevant.
 Any views and opinions expressed in this document do not necessarily represent the views and opinion of the authors or contributors, Animal Health Australia or the Commonwealth of Australia. - This publication is for use in emergency situations.
-The strategies and policy guidelines in this work are not applicable to quarantine policies for imported susceptible species or susceptible species products. - This publication is not legal or professional advice and should not be taken as a substitute for legal or other professional advice. - This publication is not intended for use by any person who does not have appropriate expertise in the subject matter of the work.
-Before using this publication, you should read it in full, consider its effect and determine whether it is appropriate for your needs.

-This publication was created on August 2022.
+The strategies and policy guidelines in this work are not applicable to quarantine policies for imported livestock or livestock products. - This publication is not legal or professional advice and should not be taken as a substitute for legal or other professional advice. - This publication is not intended for use by any person who does not have appropriate expertise in the subject matter of the work.
+Before using this publication, you should read it in full, consider its effect and determine whether it is appropriate for your needs. - This publication was created in June 2024.
 Laws, practices and regulations may have changed since that time.
-You should make your own inquiries as to the currency of relevant laws, practices and regulations as laws, practices and regulations may have changed since publication of this work.
+You should make your own inquiries as to the currency of relevant laws, practices and regulations, as these may have changed since publication of this work.